 We are a development stage company with a limited operating history.
-We have incurred net losses and generated negative cash flows from operations since inception and expect to incur losses in the future as we continue our research and development activities.
+We have incurred net losses and generated negative cash flows from operations since inception and expect to incur losses in the future as we continue our research and development activities and costs associated with the preparation for U.S. commercialization of Zalviso.
 We believe that continued investment in research and development is critical to attaining our strategic objectives.
-In order to develop our product candidates as commercially viable therapeutics, we expect to expend significant resources for expertise in the manufacturing, regulatory affairs, clinical research and other aspects of pharmaceutical development.
-In addition, as we pursue commercial development of our product candidates we expect the business aspects of our company to become more complex.
+In order to develop our product candidates as commercially viable therapeutics, we expect to expend significant resources for expertise in manufacturing, regulatory affairs, clinical research, medical affairs, commercialization preparative activities including marketing activities and other aspects of pharmaceutical development and eventual commercialization, assuming FDA approval.
+In addition, as we pursue commercial development of our product candidates, we expect the business aspects of our company to become more complex.
 We may be required in the future to add personnel and incur additional costs related to the maturation of our business.

-Our net loss for the three months and six months ended June 30, 2013 was \$17.4 million and \$30.2 million, respectively.
+Our net loss for the three months and nine months ended September 30, 2013 was \$11.0 million and \$41.2 million, respectively.
 In addition, our net losses were \$33.4 million and \$20.1 million during the years ended December 31, 2012 and 2011, respectively.
-As of June 30, 2013, we had an accumulated deficit of \$152.2 million.
-As of June 30, 2013, we had cash, cash equivalents and investments totaling \$36.8 million compared to \$59.8 million as of December 31, 2012.
+As of September 30, 2013, we had an accumulated deficit of \$163.2 million.
+As of September 30, 2013, we had cash, cash equivalents and investments totaling \$76.0 million and \$59.8 million as of December 31, 2012.

 To date, we have funded our operations primarily through the sale of equity securities and the issuance of debt instruments.
 In July 2013, we completed an underwritten public offering, pursuant to which we sold 4,370,000 shares of our common stock at a public offering price of \$11.65 per share for an aggregate offering price of \$50.9 million.
-As a result of the July 2013 offering, we received net proceeds of approximately \$47.9 million, after underwriting discounts, commissions and other estimated offering expenses.
+As a result of the July 2013 offering, we received net proceeds of \$47.9 million, after underwriting discounts, commissions and other offering expenses.
 In December 2012, we completed an underwritten public offering, pursuant to which we sold 14,375,000 shares of our common stock at a public offering price of \$3.31 per share for an aggregate offering price of \$47.6 million.
 As a result of the December 2012 offering, we received net proceeds of \$44.1 million, after underwriting discounts, commissions and offering expenses totaling \$3.5 million.
 In June 2012, we completed a private placement of our common stock, in which we issued an aggregate of 2,922,337 shares of common stock and warrants to purchase up to 2,630,103 shares of common stock, for net proceeds of \$9.1 million, after deducting costs related to the offering of \$0.9 million.
 In June 2011, we entered into a loan and security agreement with Hercules Technology II, L.P. and Hercules Technology Growth Capital, Inc., collectively referred to as Hercules, under which we borrowed \$20.0 million in two tranches of \$10.0 million each, represented by secured convertible term promissory notes.
 The interest rate is 8.50%, with the initial 12 months of the facility requiring interest only payments.
 The notes issued pursuant to the loan and security agreement mature on December 1, 2014.
 According to the terms of the Hercules agreement, beginning on July 1, 2012, we began repaying Hercules principal, with equal monthly payments of \$742,000, consisting of both principal and interest payments, to continue until the maturity date of the loan.
-As of June 30, 2013, we had a debt balance of \$12.4 million.
+As of September 30, 2013, we had a debt balance of \$10.5 million.